 Every artist dips his brush in his own soul, and paints his own nature into his pictures. –Henry Ward Beecher

 Some paintings are so detailed you have to look closely to see they’re not photographs.
 Some photographs capture images so artfully they seem to be paintings.
 Stand back and take in a whole wall or step near and peer at a small detail.
 The artist connects through the art, revealing thoughts and dreams.
 In one case the vision is very specific.
 In another, bold strokes, and bright colors are an invitation to find meaning for yourself.

 The aim of art is to represent not the outward appearance of things, but their inward significance. –Aristotle

 Standing next to a stranger, you comment, she responds and suddenly a philosophy class is born.
 What do these swirls of glass mean to you?
 What do you think the artist intended with this clay formation?
 Your voices are only a whisper, as if this is sacred space, and indeed, it is.
 The exchange may be deeply personal, witty and brief, but the connection is real.
 You are both there because you love art in all its forms: challenging your perceptions, opening your heart and mind, affirming your humanity, feeding your soul.

-Already knowing you’ll return to the Gallery Stroll, you find your friend or partner who has wandered across the room.
+Knowing you’ll return to the Stroll, you find your friend or partner who has wandered across the room.
 Step outside, catch the free trolley and head to a cozy place for a nightcap and a fascinating conversation about beauty, life and art.